hnushrat/cryptic/README.md

 **How to use**:
 - Note:
   - The data file, "TrainingData.csv" needs to be in the same directory as the python files.
-  - BERT model is in the "train_v2.py" and is written in pytorch.

 **For the Auto Encoder model:**